-As we begin the uplifting transition from winter to spring it’s the perfect time to start thinking about self-care!
-No matter how old you are or what stage of life you’re in, it’s always important to remember to care for your health and well being.
+As we will soon start the uplifting transition from winter to spring, it’s the perfect time to start thinking about self-care!
+No matter how old you are or what stage of life you’re in, it’s always important to remember to care for your health and well being, especially during this time.

 This is especially true for young adults entering the next stage of their education, finishing a degree or leaping into the adult world.
 Dive into spring by checking out these tips to jump-start your self-care routine!